FrancoisPoinsot/simplest-uncommitted-msg/README.md

 ## install

-` mvn clean install`
+` mvn clean package`

 ## run

-unix:
-` mvn exec:java -Dexec.mainClass="CustomProducer.Main"`

-windows:
-`mvn exec:java -D"exec.mainClass"="CustomProducer.Main"`
+` java -jar ./target/simplest-uncommitted-msg-0.1-jar-with-dependencies.jar -b kafka:9092"`

 This will output some messages in topic `topic-test`.
 You will find both committed and uncommitted message in there.
 To check the content, you can use good old `kafka-console-consumer`: